EASY DECISION TEMPLATING | INTEGRATED DECISION MATRIX

 A decision matrix is a list of values in rows and columns that allows an analyst to systematically identify, analyse, and rate the performance of relationships between sets of values and information.
 Elements of a decision matrix show decisions based on certain decision criteria.

-List your decision alternatives as rows, and the relevant factors affecting the decisions – such as cost, ease and effectiveness – as the columns.
+List your decision alternatives as rows.
+And, the relevant factors affecting the decisions – such as cost, ease and effectiveness – as the columns.
 Then, establish a ratings scale to assess the value of each alternative/factor combination.
 Be sure that the rankings are consistent.
-For example, if you’re looking at pain points, be sure each issue is worded so it gets more points the worse it is.

 Next, multiply your original ratings by the weighted rankings to get a score.
 All the factors under each option should then be added up.
 The option that scores the highest is the winning choice or the first item to work on.